michael-e/email_newsletter_manager/readme.md

 The Email Newsletter Manager is the successor of the Email Newsletters extension.
 The latter will be marked as deprecated with the first stable release of the Email Newsletter Manager.

 Conceptually this is a brand-new extension.
 It is not compatible with the Email Newsletters extension, nor is there an upgrade path.
 To ease the transition, the authors decided to even choose a new name.
 This allows to install both extensions in Symphony side-by-side and move any old newsletters to the new extension on after the other.
-No hard break (i.e. uninstalling the old Email Newsletters extension before having built everything new) necessary.
+No hard break (i.e. uninstalling the old Email Newsletters extension before having built everything new) is necessary.

 ## Installation & Updating